 "ю" is pronounced like the English word "you".

-You asked if there is anything left and you will find out that unfortunately there is nothing.
+You asked if there is anything left and find out that unfortunately there isn't.

 Н е т, я в с ё с ъ е л